Abdulmaleekkona/CHE2241-PROJECT-2/README.md

 ### Model plot replication

-Firstly, I tried to replicate the model plot using the parameters reported in the paper.
-The plot as shown in figure 2 slightly deviate from what they obtained in the paper.
+Initially, I attempted to recreate the model plot using the parameters documented in the paper.
+However, the plot, as depicted in Figure 2, exhibits a slight deviation from what was presented in the paper.

 ![Alt text](image-2.png)

 *Figure 2.0: The paper Model replication*

-However, my analysis focuses on the substrate (potato) consumption since it has direct relationship with formation of the target product.
-I extracted the data point in the plot presented by the author, and tried to fit it using the reported parameters as shown in figure 3.
+However, my analysis centers on the consumption of the substrate (potato) due to its direct correlation with the formation of the target product.
+I extracted the data points from the author's plot and attempted to align them by employing the reported parameters, as illustrated in Figure 3.

 ![Alt text](image-3.png)

 *Figure 3: Data points fitting using the reported parameters*

-It can be seen from the plot, that the model does not fit the data very well.
-This motivates me to carry out optimization of the parameters to obtain a better fit of the data.
+As evident from the plot, the model does not align well with the data.
+This prompted me to undertake parameter optimization in order to achieve a more accurate fit for the data.

 ### Parameters optimization to obtain a better fit

-After realizing the deviation of the model and the data points in the paper, I decided to perform optimization of the parameters and fit it again using curve_fit in the scipy.optimize library.
-I obtained a better fit as seen in figure 4, with the following optimized parameters:
+Upon recognizing the disparity between the model and the data points in the paper, I opted to conduct parameter optimization and subsequently refit it using the curve_fit function in the scipy.optimize library.
+The result is a more accurate fit, as depicted in Figure 4, and the obtained optimized parameters are as follows:

 Cxm_opt = 4.8169,  kp2_opt = 0.0062, mu_opt = 1.1744, Y_Sp1_opt = 1.2764, Y_Sp2_opt = 0.4593, Y_SBP_opt = 0.0091, Y_SX_opt = -0.2271, alpha_opt = 0.1368, Beta_opt = 0.0722